-A committee appointed by the Department of Elementary and Secondary Education selects a winner according to criteria established at the national level.
+A committee appointed by the department selects a winner according to criteria established at the national level.
 The selection committee includes, but not limited to: a school administrator, a representative from Missouri PTA, a school public relations specialist, a representative from the corporate sponsor, a representative from the Chamber of Commerce, representative from each of the three teacher organizations, and the current and past Teacher of the Year.
 The selection committee meets during the summer to review candidates’ materials and choose the finalists.
 The committee interviews the finalists to select a winner.

 The Teacher of the Year represents Missouri’s 70,689 teachers and automatically becomes a candidate for National Teacher of the Year honors.
 Only 46 individuals have been named to the select group of Missouri Teachers of the Year since the state began participating in the national awards program in 1957.

 The Missouri State Board of Education honors the Teacher of the Year, state finalists and Regional Teachers of the Year at a banquet in Jefferson City.
 The Teacher of the Year awards are presented by the president of the State Board of Education and the Commissioner of Education.
 The Teacher of the Year and finalists also receive cash awards and other prizes.